Skip to content

 Q: Can I keep my RRSP after moving back to India and just draw it slowly?

-A: Yes, but every withdrawal hits 25% CRA withholding and Indian slab tax.
+A: Yes, but every withdrawal hits 25% withholding and Indian slab tax.
 You'll lose 5 to 10 percentage points of value to the cross-border friction over a 20-year draw-down.
-Faster front-loaded drawdown during RNOR is usually cheaper net.
+Faster front-loaded drawdown during is usually cheaper net.

 Q: I'm a Canadian PR but not a citizen.
 Does anything change?